aulasneo/panorama-elt/README.md

 To configure Panorama EL for other MySQL installation follow these steps:
 -Configure the mysql connection settings
 - Set the `base_prefix` variable to a word that identifies your system (e.g.: wordpress, erp, forms, etc.)
-- Run `python panorama.py set-tables -t <table list>`, including a comma-separated list of the tables to extract.
+- Run `panorama.py set-tables -t <table list>`, including a comma-separated list of the tables to extract.
 Do not leave spaces between the tables
-- Run `python panorama.py set-tables-fields` to retrieve each table fields from the database
+- Run `panorama.py set-tables-fields {--all|--datasource=<datasource name>|--table=<table name>}` to retrieve each table fields from the database
 - Optionally, set each table's datalake table name and/or table partitions

 ## Datalake directory structure